linhaowei1/TPL/README.md

 ## Training

-In the following section, we describe how to train the TPLR model by using our code.
+In the following section, we describe how to train the TPL model by using our code.

 **Data**